evmos/ethermint/docs/guides/validators/faq.md

 ### What is 'staking'?

-Ethermint is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (Photons) bonded as collateral.
-These Photons can be self-delegated directly by the validator or delegated to them by other Atom holders.
+Ethermint is a public Proof-of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens bonded as collateral.
+The **Photon** is Ethermint's native token.
+Photons can be self-delegated directly by the validator or delegated to them by other Photon holders.

 Any user in the system can declare their intention to become a validator by sending a `create-validator` transaction.
 From there, they become validator candidates.